boffinHouse/rawblock/tutorials/js/02-extending-components.md

 }
 ```

-As you can see you can not only add method names, but also functions to the event object.
-The event handler is not only passed the event object, but also a function, that will invoke a overridden handler defined in a super class.
+The event handler is not only passed the event object, but also a function, that will invoke a possible overridden handler defined in a super class.

+### A11y fixes

-Unfortunately change is also invoked by using the keyboard to navigate in the radio group.
+Unfortunately the `change` event is also dispatched by using the keyboard to navigate in the radio group.
 To only close the list if it was handled by mouse we add a `mouseup` listener.

 Our final component JS looks now like this: